SCLW/Circuitry-Based-Sound/readme.md

 ## Bill of Materials (BoM)

-This [BOM](/BOM/Readme.md#bill-of-material "Bill of Material") helps to source necessary components for electronic art projects and self-built instrument.
+This [BOM](/BOM/Readme.md#bill-of-material "Bill of Material") helps to source necessary components for electronic art projects and self-built instruments.